knative/eventing/docs/planning/sprintplanning.md

 # Knative Eventing sprint planning

 This document summarizes project planning mechanics for Knative Eventing releases.
-Knative Eventing release is planned every six weeks or 6th Tuesday, with 0.5 planned on 04/02 as reference.
+Knative Eventing release is planned every six weeks or 6th Tuesday, with 0.5 planned on April 2, 2019 as reference.
 Current proposal is to align sprint with the release cycle of 6 weeks.
 Eventually this may change as we learn from the process.

 ## How to manage Bugs?
 - Submit new bugs by creating a new issue of type “Bug”.
-- Please fill in as much detail as possible in the bug template and propose priority.
+- Please fill the bug template and propose priority.
 - All new bugs will be labelled “kind/bug” as part of the template
 - Bugs will be triaged weekly (this could be modified based on incoming bugs rate), and upon triage will be assigned a priority or closed.
 - All of priority/important-soon and some of priority/important-longterm bugs will be planned for next release cycle to minimize engineering debt.